 Grow2Grow provides supported placements for vulnerable and disadvantaged young people who are in transition, excluded or recovering from mental health problems, and young people in and leaving care.
 Young people attend the project for up to two days per week for up to two years.
 Placements are individually tailored to need and interest.

 Grow2Grow is also a social enterprise growing organic fruit and vegetables, and caring for farm animals and livestock, based on Commonwork's Organic Farm at Bore Place.
-Young people aged 14-24 attend the project to learn new skills in horticulture, agriculture, farming, catering, independent living skills, building maintainance and woodwork.
+Young people aged 14-24 attend the project to learn new skills in horticulture, agriculture, farming, catering, independent living skills, building maintenance and woodwork.
 Through hands-on participation they also learn about social enterprise and project management.

 See what we do in our Grow2Grow video.